Pursue a Career Pathway

 This course is an introduction to how psychologists and neuroscientists formulate hypotheses, design experiments, and collect and analyze data.
 Each student is matched with a research mentor in a Harvard laboratory.
 Students meet weekly as a group to explore topics of interest to researchers in biological science, neuroscience, and psychology.

 This course provides a thorough introduction to reporting, writing, and the ethics of journalism.
-Students learn how to recognize good stories, gather facts through in-person interviews, develop sources, and write news, feature, and opinion articles.
-Throughout the course students shadow a practicing journalist and welcome journalist guests into the classroom.
+Throughout the course, you will shadow a practicing journalist, and learn how to recognize good stories, gather facts through in-person interviews, and develop sources.
+You will experience a variety of styles through the writing of news, feature, and opinion articles.
+Throughout the course, journalists will visit the class to discuss their own projects and career paths.

 Introduction to Entrepreneurship

 Do you have an idea for a startup?
 This course is designed to teach fundamental principles and best practices for creating and scaling a successful entrepreneurial venture.
 The course is highly experiential and action-based.
 Students form teams around common interests.
 As a team, you will walk through the venture creation process step by step, culminating in a pitch to angel investors and venture capitalists.

 Problem Solving and Project Design